Home

 The self-supporting small rural community, distant from towns, was linked by droves, byways, and navigable waterways.
 Today the road infrastructure connecting the villages and surrounding areas consists of unclassified, unnumbered roads with limited capacity.
 Dean railway station, located in the neighbouring village of West Dean, provides a regular hourly local service between Salisbury, Romsey, Southampton Central, Southampton Airport (Parkway), and Chandlers Ford.

-Almost 50% of the neighbourhood area is agricultural land and approximately 30% (800 ha) consists of protected woodland.
+Almost 50% of the neighbourhood area is agricultural land and approximately 30% (2000 acres) consists of protected woodland.

 Social amenities include a primary school, a parish church, a village hall, a recreation ground, a village shop, and a pub.